 In December 2008, the City Council adopted an ordinance creating the Olympia Transportation Benefit District (TBD).
 Starting in 2009, the TBD began collecting \$20 per vehicle licensed in the City.
 In 2017, the fee increased from \$20 to \$40 per vehicle.
-The chart below presents the TBD revenues collected since inception of the District.
+The chart below presents the TBD revenues collected since 2014 for the District.
 Each year approximately \$10,000 is appropriated for operating expenses (audit, insurance, etc.), with the remaining funds dedicated to the CFP for transportation projects.

-Transportation Benefit District 10 Year Period - 2009 to 2020
+Transportation Benefit District 2015 to 2024

-Summary of 2022 Projects by Focus Area
+Summary of 2024 Projects by Focus Area